Before the gentle reader complains that the above photos looks nothing like the Occidental Hotel in Buffalo,

 made of muslin through which one could hear the mice playing at night.
 The muslin dining room walls were painted bright blue.

 Occidental Hotel across the street from the viewer.
-The hotel consists of the original log structure as well as
+The hotel consisted of the original log structure as well as

 the two-story gabled building.
 Photo by Thomas